daemon - Gerrit network server

 Location of the gerrit.config file, and all other per-site configuration data, supporting libraries and log files.

 Enable (or disable) the internal HTTP daemon, answering web requests.
-Enabled by default when --replica is not used.
+Enabled by default when --slave is not used.

 Enable (or disable) the internal SSH daemon, answering SSH clients and remotely executed commands.
 Enabled by default.

-Run in replica mode, permitting only read operations by clients.
+Run in slave mode, permitting only read operations by clients.
 Commands which modify state such as receive-pack (creates new changes or updates existing ones) or review (sets approve marks) are disabled.

 This option automatically implies '--enable-sshd'.